How Freelance Writers Can Adapt and Thrive With ChatGPT

 Is ChatGPT free?

 Yes!
-ChatGPT’s Playground version is free — just sign up and try it.
+ChatGPT’s has a free version — just sign up and try it.

-Yes — some contracts or platforms (like Upwork) explicitly say no GPT-3.
+Yes — some contracts or platforms (like Upwork) explicitly say no AI assistance.
 Always check.

 Be transparent if your contract requires it.
 Many clients don’t want it used at all — or only want it used for idea generation, not final copy.